What should I Know Regarding Pregnancy, Nursing and Administering CALQUENCE to Children or the Elderly?

 If you are NURSING

 - Precaution: SERIOUS ADVERSE EFFECTS POSSIBLE; MFG REC WAITING 2 WEEKS AFTER LAST DOSE

 - management or monitoring precaution: General-Higher rates of Grade 3/4 adverse reactions in the elderly.
 Cardiovascular-Risk of atrial fibrillation may be greater in patients with cardiac risk factors, hypertension, previous arrhythmias, and acute infection.
 Monitor for hemorrhage risk.
 Hematology-Risk of neutropenia, anemia, thrombocytopenia.
 12% of patients including the elderly experienced Grade 4 neutropenia in clinical trials.
 Gastrointestinal-Monitor for constipation.

-- management or monitoring precaution: No pediatric safety and efficacy.
+- Severe Precaution: No pediatric safety and efficacy.